SkappHQ/skapp-docs-community/docs/code-setup/frontend-setup.md

 ### 2. Cloning the repo and installing dependencies.

-#### 2.1 Clone the frontend repo.
+#### 2.1 Clone the repo.
-You can clone the frontend code from community repo - <b>https://github.com/SkappHQ/skapp-fe</b>.
+If you have already setup the backend then you can skip this step since you have already cloned the repo which is a monolithic repository which contain both frontend and backend code.
+But if you need to run the frontend in a totally different folder location you can clone the repo again - <b> https://github.com/SkappHQ/skapp</b>.

 #### 2.2 Open the project in your favorite IDE.
-Usually for frontend development, there are lot of IDEs used in the industry, but we are majorly using <b>[Webstorm](https://www.jetbrains.com/webstorm/)</b> and <b>[Visual Studio Code](https://code.visualstudio.com/)</b> as our primary IDEs for frontend development.
+Usually for frontend development, there are lot of IDEs used in the industry, but we are majorly using <b>[Visual Studio Code](https://code.visualstudio.com/)</b> and <b>[Webstorm](https://www.jetbrains.com/webstorm/)</b> as our primary IDEs for frontend development.

 #### 2.3 Install the dependencies.
-Now you should install the dependencies by executing <b>`npm install`</b> from your root folder.
+Go inside the frontend folder and install the dependencies by executing <b>`npm install`</b> from your root folder.

 <br/>

 ### 3. Updating the env file with desired values.

-You should have the below env.local file within your root directory and that is what we are using to run the frontend service in development mode.
+You should have the example.env file located in the root level of the frontend folder with following content.

 ```
 NEXT_PUBLIC_API_URL="<api-url>"